 CSULB Department of Journalism & Mass Communication Graduation and Retention Rates

 Please find below the Department of Journalism & Mass Communication’s current graduation and retention rates.
-The file is available in both Excel and in PDF format.
+The file is available in PDF format.

 - Graduation and Retention Rates – PDF